How do you control employee turnover?

 You can’t change what you don’t measure.
 Calculating this rate will help you find out how you’re affected by employee turnover, and you’re not going to like what you find if that number is high.

 Take the employees who left at the end of a period of time and divide by the average number of employees who worked at your dealership.
 Then multiply by 100 to get the percentage.
-(See image to the right).
+(See image to the left).

 For example, if you had 60 employees and five of them left, you’d have 55 employees.
 Add 60 and 55, then divide by two to get the average – 57.5.
 To get your turnover rate, divide five by 57.5 and multiply by 100, which is 8.7 percent.